AdamSteinberg1/FractalExplorer/README.md

 ### How It Works
 #### The Math
 The Mandelbrot set is a set of complex numbers that satisfy a special condition.
-In the image below the complex numbers in the complex plane are colored black if they are in the Mandelbrot Set, otherwise they are white.
+In the image below the complex numbers in the complex plane are colored black if they are in the Mandelbrot Set, otherwise, they are white.

 ![Basic Mandelbrot Set](https://upload.wikimedia.org/wikipedia/commons/5/56/Mandelset_hires.png)